RavnikM/RavnikM/README.md

 I am specialist for operational technologies for manufactoring system.
 Connecting fields of IT and manufactoring equipment(PLC/SCADA).

-I have 10 years of experiences in fields of
+I have experience in fields of
 - Development of software for laboratory/manufactoring measurements and testing
 - Development of information systems for industrial maschinery
 - Collection of data on factory floor and analysis of that data with BI systems